R0guelands/PasswordManager/README.md

 For clonning and setting up on your on:

 This project is a simple web-based password manager that allows you to store your passwords in a secure way and acess them using your login.
+The server never stores your passwords in plain text, but uses a hash function to encrypt the login information and a chiper to encrypt the passwords you save, using your login password as the key.
+It never decrypt your passwords, but rather sends them encrypted to the client, where a jscript decrypts them using your login password saved locally.

 It uses [passport](https://www.passportjs.org/) to authenticate users and uses the [bcrypt](https://www.npmjs.com/package/bcrypt) module to hash passwords so only the person with the correct master-password can decrypt the hash.